Siddharthakhandelwal/Avatar/ARCHITECTURE.md

 ## Key Components

 - **Command Line Interface:** Handles user input and output.
-- **Conversation Manager:** Maintains the conversation history for context-aware responses.
+- **Conversation Manager:** Maintains the conversation history for context-aware responses (list of message dicts).
-- **System Prompt:** Sets the assistant’s behavior and boundaries.
+- **Instructions Message:** Sets the assistant’s behavior, available doctors, and boundaries.
-- **OpenAI API Client:** Sends requests and receives responses from the GPT model.
+- **Gemini API Client:** Sends requests and receives responses from the Gemini model.

 ---